Nicolaspy84/PtitChat/README.md

 When you start an instance of the program, you essentially first create your own little network.
 In this network, you are alone (a single node).
 You can send rumors, but for now, you will be the only one to see them.
 Then once you decide to connect to another peer, you merge your network with this new network (by exchanging with this peer all rumors known so far and spreading the new ones on our respective networks).

-## 2. Install and run
+## 3. Install and run

 ### a) Run project with interface

 To run the project with the interface, you need to use Windows.

 1. In `PtitChat/Console/Interface/bin/Debug`, click on the Interface application.
-If you do not habe the bin forlder, run the project one time with Visual Studio.
+If you do not have the bin forlder, run the project one time with Visual Studio.
 2. Connect: enter the username you want to use and the port you want to use

 #### Connect to a friend or a chat room